What Is a Pulmonologist?

-Blood tests.
-They check levels of oxygen and other substances in your blood.
+- Blood tests.
+They check levels of oxygen and other things in your blood.

-Bronchoscopy.
-It uses a thin, flexible tube with a camera on the end to see inside the lungs and airways.
+- Bronchoscopy.
+It uses a thin, flexible tube with a camera on the end to see inside your lungs and airways.

-CT scan.
-It's a powerful X-ray that makes detailed pictures from inside your chest.
+- CT scan.
+It's a powerful X-ray that makes detailed pictures of the inside of your chest.

 What Kinds of Procedures Do Pulmonologists Do?

-- Clear fluid and mucus from your lungs
+- Pulmonary hygiene.
+This clears fluid and mucus from your lungs.

-- Open blocked air passages or ease difficult breathing
+- Airway ablation.
+This opens blocked air passages or eases difficult breathing.

-- Look inside your lungs and airways to diagnose disease
+- Bronchoscopy.
+This looks inside your lungs and airways to diagnose disease.

 You might see a pulmonologist if you have symptoms such as: